SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Network Sniffing Windows"

+    Network sniffing refers to using the network interface on a system to monitor or capture information sent over a wired or wireless connection.
+An adversary may place a network interface into promiscuous mode to passively access data in transit over the network, or use span ports to capture a larger amount of data.

+    - **Effort:** intermediate

+??? abstract "New DLL Added To AppCertDlls Registry Key"

+    Dynamic-link libraries (DLLs) that are specified in the AppCertDLLs value in the Registry key can be abused to obtain persistence and privilege escalation by causing a malicious DLL to be loaded and run in the context of separate processes on the computer.
+Logging for Registry events is needed in the Sysmon configuration (events 12 and 13).

+    - **Effort:** intermediate

+??? abstract "New Service Creation"

+    Detects creation of a new service from command line

+    - **Effort:** advanced

+??? abstract "Ngrok Process Execution"

+    Detects possible Ngrok execution, which can be used by attacker for RDP tunneling.

+    - **Effort:** intermediate

 ??? abstract "NlTest Usage"

     Detects attempts to gather information on domain trust relationships that may be used to identify lateral movement opportunities.
 These command lines were observed in numerous attacks, but also sometimes from legitimate administrators for debugging purposes.
 The rule does not cover very basics commands but rather the ones that are interesting for attackers to gather information on a domain.